yoo2001818/react-sheetify/DESIGN.md

 Obviously, we can't implement all of them using normal input.
 We need to provide a UI component too.

+## ID mapping
+Even though the 'row ID' displayed to the user is number, we shouldn't use it internally.
+We can use any ID provided from the data container, but, that doesn't solve ordering problem.
+This is really critical - if we rely rendering to the 'application' side, we must know the ordering data.

+If data layer is not present, we have to rebuild the ordered set every time the data changes.
+This is really not ideal, and we should instead provide our own data layer instead.

+But then, it would become not expansive (it'd be become a framework, not a 'sheetify' layer.)

+Even though this would become a bottleneck, it can be overcomed if sane data layer is added.
+Therefore, we just ignore this performance penalty.

+If the user desires to enhance this, user may supply 'ordered data map' to the library; then the library will simply use that.

+Due to the nature of spreadsheets, there are two ways to represent each row and column.
+Each row / column can get a key, or we can just use a number.
+Obviously, using 'key' would be the best, since the rows can be moved freely.

+However, key cannot be sorted.
+We have to get key, and order data separately.
+This is just like React - React receives an array with every child filled with 'key'.

+## Rows and columns
+Spreadsheets have fixed rows and columns.
+Most UIs have fixed rows, but have dynamic columns. react-sheetify should also support dynamic columns.
+This is implemented using 'merging columns' in spreadsheets; we don't support such thing.
+Instead, if we see 'invalid' column that is not drawn in the UI, we just skip the column.

+To do this, we have to build column data for every row, instead of using 2D array.

 ## Subsystems
 Some of the features may not be wanted, and may applied on demand.
 Input control, and arrow keys are mandatory, but, overlay, right click, formula,